-Table 12 lists the MCTP control messages and their corresponding command code values.
-The commands and their associated parameters are specified later in this section.
-For bridges, the requirements apply equally to all endpoints within the bridge device that are used to configure and control the bridges routing functionality.
+- 1818 Table 12 lists the MCTP control messages and their corresponding command code values.
+The - 1819 commands and their associated parameters are specified later in this clause.
+For bridges, the - 1820 requirements apply equally to all endpoints within the bridge device that are used to configure and control - the bridges routing functionality.